 - Major case summaries and other health law information—Our staff legal experts prepare educational programs, articles and summaries of key court decisions and other legal and legislative issues that will affect physician practices, in addition to providing an attorney resource list for members seeking the services of a private attorney.
 (Member login required.)

 - Member hotline—If an answer isn’t included in our FAQs and other resources, members can contact our hotline for general answers to their practice-related questions.

 Member Insurance Plan Discounts and Enhancements

 The Society’s insurance agency is dedicated to the unique needs of Wisconsin physicians, clinics and hospitals.
-Offering a full line of insurance products, Wisconsin Medical Society Insurance & Financial Services, Inc. provides solutions to minimize insurance exposures.
-Members insured with ProAssurance may qualify to earn premium discounts on their medical professional liability insurance in addition to policy enhancements.
+Offering a full line of insurance products, Wisconsin Medical Society Insurance & Financial Services, Inc. provides solutions to minimize insurance exposures and specialized products designed for our members.

 In addition, the Society is now offering a new Association Health Plan for organizations seeking unique and affordable group health insurance plans for clinics, practices or offices.